 Provide Continuous Support

-Establish a support system for resolving technical issues quickly.
-Ongoing support ensures smooth operations and builds confidence among users.
+Establish a support system for prompt resolution of technical issues.
+Continuous support means smooth operations and instills confidence in the users.

 Collect Feedback Post-Implementation

-After rolling out the features, gather feedback from staff and patients.
-Use this input to fine-tune the system and address any shortcomings.
+After the deployment of features, take the feedback from staff and patients.
+This should be used to fine-tune the system concerning its shortcomings.

-Strategic implementation of IPD features not only improves patient management but also enhances operational efficiency, creating a better experience for patients and staff alike.
+The strategic implementation of the features of IPD has ensured not only better patient management but also increased operational efficiency, thereby assuring a better experience for both patients and staff.

 Challenges and Solutions in Implementing IPD Features

-Integrating advanced IPD features can transform hospital operations, but the process often comes with challenges.
-Here are the common hurdles hospitals face and practical solutions to overcome them:
+Integrate advanced IPD features to transform hospital operations, but doing so is usually not easy.
+A few of the common challenges faced by hospitals and some practical solutions to overcome them include:

 Resistance to Change